 - Manager: Manolo González

-The B-team guru kept the Pericos up on the last day; now he gets a full window to finesse a pragmatic 4-2-3-1 around academy talents like Nico Melamed.
-Cornella expects mid-table comfort—anything higher hinges on turning home draws into wins.
+Manolo Gonzalez kept the Pericos up on the last day, and now he gets a full window to finesse a pragmatic 4-2-3-1 around academy talents like Nico Melamed.
+Espanyol fans will be hoping for mid-table safety; anything higher hinges on turning home draws into wins.

 Getafe CF